khalekarakash05/StudyNotion/README.md

 ## Contact

-For more information, please contact us at [your-email@example.com].
+For more information, please contact us at [akashkhalekar@gmail.com].

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.